 Before coming out and directly asking for a boost to your pay, find time to talk to your boss about the project management pay scale.
 Is there one?
 What do they expect you to be able to demonstrate before you move up to the next salary band?

 It’s a lot easier to get a pay rise as a project manager in companies that do have a formal pay structure because you can see what is required.
-Then you can engineer your experience to give you that.
+Then you can engineer your experience to get to that salary.

 Build Your Experience

-A key way to prove that you deserve a higher salary as a project manager is to show that you have earned it.
-It comes through being able to demonstrate that you have experience in the relevant areas.
+A key way to prove you deserve a higher salary as a project manager is to show you have earned it.
+This comes through being able to demonstrate you have experience in the relevant areas.

-You can also use job adverts to show you the kind of skills that you require to get the pay increase that you are looking for.
-Find the recruitment ads in the salary bracket you are hoping to earn and see what skills they require.
+You can also use job ads to show you the kind of skills you require to get the pay increase you desire.
+Check the recruitment ads in the salary bracket you are hoping to earn and see what skills they require.
 Then see if you measure up.

 Have you worked with project sponsors who sit in the executive suite?
 Do you have experience creating and managing project budgets?

-If not, you can put development plans together, with your manager or mentor, to help you achieve the level of experience required to boost your experience and create a watertight case for a pay rise.
+If not, you can work with your manager or mentor on a development plan to help you achieve the level of opportunities required to boost your experience and create a watertight case for a pay increase.

-The average salary for PMP® certified project managers is generally higher than for project managers who don’t hold the qualification (according to PMI research).
-The difference in some cases can be significant, and it gets more significant the longer you hold the qualification.
-In other words, getting certified while you are relatively new to being a project manager will pay back over the longer term.
+The average salary for PMP®-certified project managers averaged 23% higher than for those who don't hold the qualification, the PMI Research revealed.
+The difference gets more significant the longer you hold the qualification.
+In other words, getting certified while you are a relatively new project manager will pay back over the longer term.

-PMP® certification might not be right for you, but there are a number of other project management credential schemes available.
-It is where your market research comes in handy again.
-Check the job adverts and find out what qualifications are most requested by hiring managers.
+PMP® certification might not be right for you, but a number of other project management credentials are available.
+Again, check job listings to find out the qualifications most often requested by hiring managers.

-Some of the other commonly requested project management certifications include:
+Some other commonly requested project management certifications include:

-- CAPM® (Think of this one as the younger sibling to PMP®)
+- CAPM® (This one is the younger sibling to PMP®)

-If there is a particular qualification that your management team prefers, see if you can sign up for that one to make your case for a salary increase.
+If your management team prefers a particular qualification, see if you can sign up for that one to make your case for a salary increase.

 Sometimes your best option is to take a position elsewhere.
 You might be ready to do that now, or you might want to explore salary opportunities with your current employer before making the decision.